 Program.
 A program is any combination of courses with a set of coherent organizing principles and goals; for example, the Bachelor of Arts degree, a concentration or major, or a university diploma or certificate.

 Programs, time to complete.
 Most of AU undergraduate programs are open-ended, meaning there is no time limit for completing a program.
 Some programs allow a maximum term to complete the degree requirements, and this is indicated in the degree regulations.
-You should remain active in your program, or you will be required to re-enrol and pay a reactivation fee.
+Students should remain active in their program, or they will be required to re-enrol and pay a reactivation fee.
 Students who re-enrol in their program are required to follow the program requirements in effect at the time of their re-enrolment.
 See also Active students, Inactive students, and Stale-dated courses.

 Real time.
 Real time communication is synchronous.
 Discussion occurs online simultaneously by way of chatrooms, teleconference, and videoconference.
 See Communication.